Mona-Roza/Notes/About Server & About Linux/README.md

 [![](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/ip_address.png)](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/ip_address.png)

-2.  **Connection/SSH/Auth** sekmesine geçiş yapalım ve keyimizi indirdiğimiz konumu seçelim ardından open ile onaylayalım:
+2. Follow **Connection/SSH/Auth** path and browse directory where you saved your key.
+And after that Click open button.
 [![](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/select_key_file.png)](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/select_key_file.png)

-3. Açılan terminalde aşağıdaki gibi devam edelim:
+3. You should login as ubuntu where opened command line window:
 `login as: ubuntu`

-4.  `sudo nano /etc/ssh/sshd_config  `
+4. Start editing ssh_config file with `sudo nano /etc/ssh/sshd_config  ` command.
-komutu ile ssh_config dosyasını düzenleme işlemini başlatalım.

-5. Düzenlemeye açılan sshd_config dosyasının
-`PasswordAuthentication yes`
-haline getirelim.
-Ardından boş herhangi bir satıra :
-`PermitRootLogin yes`
-izinini ekleyelim.
+5. Find `PasswordAuthentication` permission and change the value to yes.
+After that append this  permission : `PermitRootLogin yes`

-6. Ctrl + X ile düzenleme işlemini kaydedelim.
+6. Close and save editing the file with CTRL + X shortcut.

-7. Aşağıdaki komut ile root için şifre oluşturalım:
-`sudo passwd root`
+7. Create password for root with this command: `sudo passwd root`

-8.  İzinleri değiştirdiğimiz için
-`sudo service sshd restart  `
-veya
-`sudo systemctl restart sshd`
+8. We changed permissions so we have to restart sshd service.
+Use `sudo service sshd restart` or `sudo systemctl restart sshd` command.
-komutlarınan  bir tanesiyle shh hizmetimizi yeniden başlatıyoruz.

-9. Aşağıdaki komutla sistem güncellemelerini indirelim.
-Ayriyetten bu işlemi her giriş yaptığımızda yapmaya çalışalım:
-`sudo apt update && sudo apt upgrade -y`
+9. Update your system with this command: `sudo apt update && sudo apt upgrade -y` Also run this command whenever you log in your server.

-**!** Buradan sonraki adımlara, kullanıcı eklemek isterseniz devam edebilirsiniz.

-10. Aşağıdaki komutla user-name isimli bir user oluşturalım.
+**!** If you want to add user, you can follow next steps.

-`sudo adduser user-name`
+10. Create a user with `sudo adduser user-name` command.

-11. Aşağıdaki komutla isterseniz ilgili kullanıcıya root yetkilerini kullanmasına izin verebilirsiniz:
-`sudo usermod -aG sudo user-name`
+11. You can change this user's permissons with `sudo usermod -aG sudo user-name` command.
+This command gives root permissons to your user.

-12. Bu komutla user-name adlı kullanıcıya şifre belirleyelim:
-`sudo passwd user-name`
+12. You can create a password for your user with `sudo passwd user-name` command.

-Bu adımlar ile şifre ile erişim için makinemizin ayarlarını düzenledik.
-Artık Windows için herhangi bir SSH clienti kullanarak, Mac veya Linux için kendi konsolunuza  `ssh root@ip-adsress` yazarak bağlantı kurabilirsiniz.
+With this directions we edited our machine's permissions for accessing with password.
+After that we can access our server with using any SSH client for Windows machine or with using `ssh root@ip-adsress` command in your machine's command line for Mac or Linux machine.